phadjido/CubismZ/README.md

    ```
    ./test_zfp.sh [<n processors> [<error threshold>]]
    ```
-   Parameter in square brackets are optional. `<n processors>` sets the number of MPI processes.
+   Parameters in square brackets are optional. `<n processors>` sets the number of MPI processes.
 Defaults to 1 if not specified.
 The `<error threshold>` parameter is specific to the ZFP compressor.
-The default is 0.5.

 4. `test_fpzip.sh`: Runs the [FPZIP](#fpzip) compressor.
 If no reference file exists, the script will generate it automatically.
 The test can be run